 Evacuation procedure: When there is a fire alarm, the elevator does not function.
 A staircase is available for evacuation, located on the floor plan of the offices, attached here.
 Staff will assist anyone in the office at that time requiring assistance in evacuating the building.

 Alarm: Staff have keys to the building and office and are trained on how to activate and deactivate the alarm.
-If the alarm is activated accidentally, it is reported to the CEO of Magazines Canada and the ED of the Literary Press Group and is resolved with the alarm company.
+If the alarm is activated accidentally, it is reported to the Executive Director of Magazines Canada and is resolved with the alarm company.